MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice-to-teams-phone-licenses.md

 1. Get the tenant-specific license plan identifiers of your current Business Voice licenses.
 1. Get the tenant-specific identifiers of your new Teams Phone and Audio Conferencing license plans.
-1. Validate if the new license plans have the same service plans as with the current Business Voice.
+1. Validate if the new license plans have the same service plans as the current Business Voice license.
-1. Find tenant users who are licensed for Business Voice, or modify the script to include a filter to select a subset of users.
+1. Find tenant users who are licensed for Business Voice (or modify the script to include a filter to select a subset of users, if desired).
 1. Update users' license configuration with Teams Phone and Audio Conferencing plans.

 > [!IMPORTANT]